dan-t/rusty-release/README.md

   Every file which lower case base name is equal to `changelog` is considered as a changelog file.

-  The default editor for opening files is `gvim -o` and can be configured with the environment variable `CARGO_RELEASE_EDITOR`.
+  The default editor for opening the files is `gvim -o` and can be configured with the environment variable `CARGO_RELEASE_EDITOR`.
+For the best experience the editor should be able to open the files in a split view.

 * A git commit is created containing the changed and not ignored files with the message `<PROJ_NAME> <NEW_VERSION>`, where `<PROJ_NAME>` is the cargo project name and `<NEW_VERSION>`